 The new edition of the album, released this year, is made with care and affection.
 In addition to the excellent presentation, photos and information, provides abundant new material, with special emphasis on the songs of the album that was preparing before he died, "Bambu" (before the investigations for this reissue was known as "Bamboo").
 It is generally less dark themes and I personally seem less emotional intensity, with the leave me feeling that often accompanies such reissues: are interesting, even exciting at times, to quench the enthusiasm and eagerness completist, but at no time exceed what has already been played (for the moment I'll stick with "Love Remember Me", "Wild Situation", "Album Tag Song", and especially the bonus "Tug Of Love" and the version I played this time by him of "Only With You").

-The release of the solo album did not mean to stop belonging to the Beach Boys continued as a member of the band with its ups and downs for problems caused by drug addiction, with expulsions and reconciliations, delivering two good compositions of the Beach Boys album " LA Light Album "of 1979, which had provided for" Bambu ":" Love Surrounds Me "and" Baby Blue ".
+The release of the solo album did not mean to stop belonging to the Beach Boys, he continued as a member of the band with its ups and downs for problems caused by drug addiction, with expulsions and reconciliations, delivering two good compositions for album of the Beach Boys " LA Light Album "of 1979, which had provided for" Bambu "," Love Surrounds Me "and" Baby Blue ".

-Here an interview in 1976 (in English)
+Here an interview in 1976 (English)